Suavemente (Elvis Crespo song): Chart performance

 "Suavamente" debuted at number 15 on the Hot Latin Tracks in April 1998 and jumped to number six a week later.
 On May 16, 1998, the song peaked at number one for six consecutive weeks.
 The song reached number 10 on the Billboard Top Latin Songs year-end chart of 1998.
 It became the second merengue song to reach number-one on Hot Latin Tracks after Juan Luis Guerra's "El Costo de la Vida".

+Certifications

 Reception

 "Suavemente" received generally positive reviews from critics.
 Terry Jenkins of AllMusic notes it as one of the highlights of the album of "wonderfully seductive" songs.
 In 1999, "Suavamente" received Lo Nuestro award for "Tropical Song of the Year" and two Billboard Latin Music awards for "Tropical/Salsa Hot Latin Track of the Year" and "Latin Dance Max-Single of the Year".
 Crespo responded to the success by stating that "It took me by surprise, although I had many years of experience, first in the chorus and then as a singer in Grupomanía.
 I believe that it's a challenge because I have to take on the responsibility to be consistent in my future projects."